 Residual current devices (RCD) or safety switches

-This information bulletin provides a guide to the requirements of Regulation 164 of the Work Health and Safety (National Uniform Legislation) Regulations 2011 (the WHS Regulations).
+This information bulletin provides a guide to the requirements of Regulation 164 of the Work Health and Safety (National Uniform Legislation) Regulations 2011 (the WHS Regulations), and Regulations 80 and 81 of the Electrical Safety Regulations 2024.

-The intent of the Regulation is to provide protection from harmful or fatal electric shock while using identified high risk electrical equipment, or while working in an environment likely to increase the risk.
+The intent of the regulations is to provide protection from harmful or fatal electric shock while using identified high risk electrical equipment, or while working in an environment likely to increase the risk.

 Equipment intended to be protected by RCDs